abaric/visualizing-tweets/README.md

 # Perform the final steps in Terminal:

 0) Include your Twitter credentials via https://apps.twitter.com/ by making a new project, and type in 	```export GOOGLE_APPLICATION_CREDENTIALS="language_key.json" ``` in your folder so that you can activate the Google NLP API.
+This json file has to be downloaded by first setting up a GCP project here: https://cloud.google.com/natural-language/docs/quickstart-client-libraries
 1) ```python mine_tweets.py > mined_tweets.json ```

    You can change the # of seconds you wish to collect tweets for by changing the variable "runtime" in mine_tweets.py.